rohanurkude28/BigDataTechStackConcepts/Spark.md

 - Its set of edges and vertices, vertices represent RDDs and edges represent operation to be performed on RDDs
 - Every edge directs from earlier to later in sequence
 - On calling of _Action_ , created DAG is submitted to DAG scheduler which further splits graph into stages of the task based on the demarcation of shuffling, new stages is created based on the data shuffling requirement.
-- Using DAG we can go any deep dive into whats happening in each stage.
+- Using DAG we can go any deep dive into what's happening in each stage.
 Scheduler splits the spark RDD into various stages based on transformation applied Narrow vs Wide.
 - Each Stage has multiple tasks, these stages are based on partition of RDDs, so that same computation can be performed in parallel.

 [Apache Spark’s DAG and Physical Execution Plan](https://www.tutorialkart.com/apache-spark/dag-and-physical-execution-plan/)